Mah4-web/VibeVault/README.md

 ---

+### 🔍 SearchBar

+At first, things seemed complicated, like when I started with ul and li for a search bar.
+But after watching few videos I learned new things.
+Even when I didn’t fully understand everything, experimenting and pushing through the challenges kept me going.
+For every new term I studied react documents, I knew few things earlier but I thought terms will be differnt in React so studied everything for example **e.preventDefault(),** **(e.target.value)**, **tabIndex** learning about them and React Icons opened new possibilities.

+I’ve realized it’s not just about getting things perfect — it’s about making progress, learning from mistakes, and growing with every step.
+Each line of code, each new feature I build, reminds me that the journey is as rewarding as the destination.
+The more I try, the more passionate I become.

+---

 ## 🧘 Lessons Learned

 > _"Starting simple helped me focus, but as the complexity grew, I had to dig into docs, revisit notes, test repeatedly, and learn by doing.
 I’m proud that I built something fully functional, accessible, and good-looking from scratch."_ 💪